 Visit the Theatres in York

 We have several theatres in York, the most prominent being the York Theatre Royal, The Grand Opera House, York and the Joseph Rowntree Theatre.
 We also have concerts and comedians on at the York Barbican.

 The Shambles is one of the best-preserved medieval shopping streets in Europe.
 Although none of the original shop-fronts have survived from medieval times, some properties still have exterior wooden shelves, reminders of when cuts of meat were served from the open windows.
-We now have three Harry Potter shops in the Shambles.
+We now have three Harry Potter shops and a Ghost Shop in The Shambles!